Joan Washington

-Joan Washington (née Geddie; 21 December 1946 – 2 September 2021) was a British dialect coach, who trained many high-profile actors across film, television, and theatre.
+Joan Washington (née Geddie; 21 December 1946 – 2 September 2021) was a British dialect coach who trained many high-profile actors across film, television, and theatre.

 Personal life

 Joan Geddie was born in Aberdeen, Scotland, on 21 December 1946, to John Geddie and Maggie Cook, a doctor and nurse respectively.
 At 18, she moved to London, where she attended the Central School of Speech and Drama.
 On graduation, she taught speech, initially at a reform school for girls and subsequently at the Royal College of Nursing.

 Geddie married Keith Washington in 1969, with whom she had a son, Tom.
 They later divorced.
-She married actor Richard E. Grant, who she met while working at London's Actors Centre, in 1986.
+She married actor Richard E. Grant, whom she met while working at London's Actors Centre, in 1986.
 The couple had a daughter, Olivia Grant.

-Diagnosed with lung cancer in 2020, Joan Washington died at home in Avening on 2 September 2021, aged 74.
+Diagnosed with lung cancer in 2020, Joan Washington died at home in Avening, Gloucestershire, on 2 September 2021, aged 74.
 At the time of her death, she and Grant had been together for 38 years.
 In 2023, Grant published a memoir titled A Pocketful of Happiness, based on his diaries and named after the instruction to find a "pocketful of happiness in each day", which Washington had given him during her illness.
 He described her attitude following diagnosis eight months before her death as "accepting, clear sighted, sanguine and totally without self pity".